-The 2015 summit was the first official convening of U.S. and Chinese sub-national leaders on climate change under the Climate Change Working Group.
+The summit followed a landmark climate change agreement between President Obama President Xi Jinping in November 2014.
+The summit was the first official convening of U.S. and Chinese sub-national leaders on climate change under the Climate Change Working Group.
 Over 500 attendees joined Mayor Eric Garcetti, California Governor Jerry Brown, Vice President Biden, and 26 local leaders from both nations.

-MFLA served as sole fiscal agent, working with sponsors and partners who underwrote all summit costs to ensure its success.
+MFLA served as sole fiscal agent for the summit, working with sponsors and partners who underwrote all summit costs to ensure its success.

 “It’s great when national leaders set big goals.
 But if you don’t have local leaders carrying them out, they’re just words on a page.”

 -Quote from Vice President Biden at the Summit